 “Our findings hold implications not only for the field of cognitive psychology, wherein our knowledge has been primarily derived from seated, resting participants, but also for our understanding of cognitive performance at large,” lead author Dr. Thomas Tollner said, according to Science Daily.
 “Although modern society has evolved to become more and more sedentary, our brains may nevertheless perform best while our bodies are active.”

-This is not the first time researchers will be reporting how physical exercise can enhance cognitive function.
+This is not the first time researchers reported how physical exercise can enhance cognitive function.
 Multiple other studies carried out over the years had also shown that it helps to fight the effects of aging on the brain.

 There are different theories on how physical exercise can boost mental health.
-One is that it assists in regulating blood sugar.
-Researchers have observed that people with glucose intolerance issues tend to have a smaller hippocampus.
+One is that it assists in regulating blood sugar levels.
+Researchers observed that people with glucose intolerance issues tend to have a smaller hippocampus.

-Exercise also improves blood flow and may make more oxygen available to the brain as a result.
-Studies show that it enhances cardiovascular health and many researchers have found evidence that this has a connection to mental health.
+Exercise also improves blood flow to the brain, meaning that more oxygen will be provided.
+Studies show that it enhances cardiovascular health and many researchers have found evidence that this has a connection to mental health as well.